pedrottimark/whimper/README.md

 ## Conclusion

-> It seems that perfection is attained not when there is nothing more to add, but when there is nothing more to **remove**.
+> Antoine de Saint Exupéry: It seems that perfection is attained not when there is nothing more to add, but when there is nothing more to **remove**.
-	—Antoine de Saint Exupéry

 * Baseline: add as many abstract assertions as you can?
 * Proposed: **delete** as many **irrelevant** details as you can!